xulaq/xulaq/README.md

 ###
 <span style="font-family:Papyrus; font-size:1.5em;">

-- 🌱 I’m currently working at the CTC's general direction (Algeria) as a Software Engineer.
+- 🌱 I’m currently working at the SARL Brainiac as a FullStack Web Developer.

 - 🎓 I have a **Master's Degree** in Engineer in Intelligent Computer Systems.
 Obtained from the University of Algiers 1, Algeria.